A warm welcome to the Lister Diamond Jubilee Maternity Unit

 Additional visiting (siblings, grandparents)

-The designated support partner must:
+The new guidance for designated support partners:

 Additional visitors must:

-- Only attend between the hours of 2-6pm
+- Only attend between the hours of 3-9pm

 - Ensure there are only 2 guests at the bedside